-Passing by horse drawn carts on a separate road, our bus journey this day seemed to take forever.
+Passing by horse-drawn carts on a separate road, our bus journey this day seemed to take forever.
 We are pretty much going to the bottom of Cuba, nearer to Jamaica, and I am told it is different from the rest of Cuba.
-It seemed to be external sugar cane fields, with the occasional burning off, causing all to cough at the fumes as the bus stopped at the station to collect more passengers.
-Toilets on buses are always locked, unless someone manages to hack the door open, so there is always a mad exit for the terminal, armed with the equivalent of twenty-five cents to pay the ‘gatekeeper’.
+It seemed to be external sugar cane fields, with the occasional burning off, causing all to start coughing at the fumes as the bus stopped at the station to collect more passengers.
+Toilets on buses are always locked unless someone manages to hack the door open, so there is always a mad exit for the terminal, armed with the equivalent of twenty-five cents to pay the ‘gatekeeper’.
 On the door.

 We have booked a case particular through our last stay.
-When we get there we meet the friendlies people, but the room was small and horrible, and overloaded with garbage ornaments, and I didn’t want to stay.
+When we get there we meet the friendliest people, but the room was small and horrible, and overloaded with garbage ornaments, and I didn’t want to stay.
 So they marched us through the streets, as we wanted a colonial home.
 He tried to move my luggage up the hills on his gas bottle trolley, but he broke that.
-He tried to use the neighbours old pram frame, but he broke that.
-I kept insisting we call at taxi, and in the end he did.
-What annoys me is each time we move there is $5 – $10 added for the kick-back programme.
+He tried to use the neighbor’s old pram frame, but he broke that.
+I kept insisting we get a taxi, and in the end, he did.
+What annoys me is each time we move there is $5 – $10 added for the kickback programme.
 This seems to be the cash in their hand they love.
 He finally takes us to one with a huge room, with en-suite and I am happy.

 We wander the streets and discover we are really central.
 We go to an old restaurant around the corner to eat, but half the menu is not available, so we move on.

 After lunch – which is now 4 p.m. we stroll down a little wooden building area with all sorts of interesting stores.

 Musician busks in the streets, and get cranky if you don’t pay for a photograph.